 Congratulations on your recent grant award!
 This document will remind you of the importance of promoting your grant-funded project to your community, legislators, media and friends.
-If at any time you need assistance while fulfilling the publicity requirements for our grants, please call the Michigan Humanities Council at 517.372.7770.
+If at any time you need assistance while fulfilling the publicity requirements for our grants, please call the Michigan Humanities at 517.372.7770.

 As stated in your grant contract, by accepting these grant funds you agree to:

-- Include Michigan Humanities Council and National Endowment for the Humanities logos in all publicity and programming materials
+- Include Michigan Humanities and National Endowment for the Humanities logos in all publicity and programming materials

 - Contact your state and federal legislators regarding your award

-The Michigan Humanities Council relies on a combination of public and private funding to make grants available to nonprofit organizations like yours.
-By helping to promote MHC and your organization, you are not only assisting our mission of increasing our visibility and potential for new revenue sources, but also creating support for your organization.
+The Michigan Humanities relies on a combination of public and private funding to make grants available to nonprofit organizations like yours.
+By helping to promote MH and your organization, you are not only assisting our mission of increasing our visibility and potential for new revenue sources, but also creating support for your organization.

 You may submit event information, photos and other requirements to either: